Fear Tuesday the 13th? Learn Spanish Instead!

 The Funniest Part of All

-But hey, since you made it this far — and just in case you got curious — here’s a spooky little list of Spanish vocab that might come in handy this Friday the 13th.
+But hey, since you made it this far — and just in case you got curious — here’s a spooky little list of Spanish vocab that might come in handy.

-💬 Spook Up Your Spanish with These Friday the 13th Words
+💬 Spook Up Your Spanish with This Tuesday Words

 Why a Friday-13th -Free-Spanish Lesson?